Palisand/intro-to-game/README.md

 * Use images or basic shapes
   * Basic shapes, just like original
 * Can use keyboard, mouse, or joystick
-  * Keyboard functionality implemented (joystick soon)
+  * Keyboard functionality implemented
 * Notes:
-  * Score not yet implemented
+  * Score not implemented
-  * Top/bottom paddle-ball collision to be changed
+  * Top/bottom paddle-ball collision to be changed if necessary

 Assignment 3
 ------------